Conflicts of Interest and Commitment

 The system is designed to be intuitive, with the landing page helping you decide the type of disclosure to submit, and there are user guides for disclosers and approvers of faculty outside activity disclosures.
 For approvers, see the Approving a Faculty Outside Activity Disclosure FAQ section for more information.

-Virginia Tech’s Research Conflict of Interest (RCOI) Program has streamlined many processes for you.
-See the Researcher Requirements page for more info.
+Virginia Tech’s Research Conflict of Interest Program has streamlined many processes for you.
+See the COI/COC Requirements for Researchers for more info.

-Please remember that your disclosures, as described throughout these pages and recorded in the Disclosure and Management System, do not alleviate your obligation to disclose to certain federal sponsors (via the proposal being submitted by the Office of Sponsored Programs).
-If you have questions about what should be disclosed via the proposal to the sponsor, please review the guidance on OSP’s website or contact your pre-award associate.
+Please remember that your disclosures, as described throughout these pages and recorded in the Disclosure and Management System, do not alleviate your obligation to disclose to federal sponsors (via the proposal being submitted by the Office of Sponsored Programs).
+If you have questions about what should be disclosed via the proposal to the sponsor, please review the guidance on OSP’s website or contact firstname.lastname@example.org.

 Disclosure to the Commonwealth of Virginia